Introduction to Balanced Funds

-In some classifications, balanced funds are known as hybrid funds while in others, they are classified as a type of hybrid fund.
+In some classifications, balanced mutual funds are known as hybrid funds while in others, they are classified as a type of hybrid funds.
 The other types of hybrid funds are Monthly Income Plans (MIPs) and Arbitrage funds.
 For the purpose of understanding, let’s look at different types of hybrid/balanced funds available in the market.

 Equity Oriented Balanced Funds

 In the normal jargon, a balanced fund refers to the funds where 65% or more of the fund is invested in equity.
 As explained above, the equity orientation is more than being just a 50:50 break-up of funds between equity and debt.

 Whereas balanced funds are generally biased towards stocks, MIPs are focused on fixed income instruments or bonds.
 While up to 65% of the assets of a balanced fund are invested in stocks, MIPs invest only about 20-35% of their assets in equities, sometimes even less.
 They try to outdo their debt mutual fund peers by having this equity exposure.
 MIPs are dividend-paying instruments where an investor can choose the periodicity of payments between monthly, quarterly, half-yearly or annually.
 MIPs also offer growth plans.
 These are also termed as debt-oriented Balanced Funds many times

 Apart from balanced funds and MIPs, there are Arbitrage Funds.
 These are equity-oriented mutual funds that use the arbitrage strategy, which intends to benefit from the spread between spot and future prices of stocks in the cash and the derivatives market.
 The fund manager actively looks for profit opportunities arising from this difference in pricing between two markets.
 In case no such opportunities are available, arbitrage funds tend to invest in the money market instruments or cash and cash equivalents.

 Who should Invest in Balanced Funds?